Sharpz7/Sharpz7/docs/setting-up-a-server.md

-Sharp - Things to get started on a new Server
+Things to get started on a new Server
 ============================================

 SSH User Creation
 ============